 Sports betting odds can seem confusing at first glance, but the same can be said anytime we come across a concept that’s foreign to us.
 All it takes is a little familiarity and understanding, just like conquering any other new task we’re unfamiliar with.

-This is the most common listing you will come across at online and mobile sportsbooks.
+Colorado sportsbooks use American odds.
 Odds are represented with positive and negative values.
 The former is the odds for the underdog in the contest, while the latter is for the favorite.

 The plus and minus signs serve two purposes in sports betting.
 First, positive odds indicate a team that’s an underdog on the moneyline, while negative odds point to the favorite in an upcoming game.